Salzburg Faculty Fellows Program

 Teaching Obligation

-It is also expected that the Faculty Fellow will be willing to share their activities abroad with other faculty and staff through the Salzburg Symposium and/or the Faculty Forum.
+It is also expected that the faculty fellow will actively engage in recruitment efforts for the Salzburg Semester in cooperation with the Study Away Office.
+They should also be ready share their activities abroad with other faculty and staff (e.g. through Faculty Forum).
 Former fellows may also be asked to serve on the Salzburg Advisory Board.

 Questions about applying?